Friday October 23, 2009

 London, England

 Our last event in London was to have a Traditional English Tea.
 We realized that we might be a little late if we walked there from where we were, so we hired a Rickshaw to get us there.
 And this guy did just that!
 We were cracking up as we sped around curves and took 90 degree turns on what seemed like only one half of the wheels.
-The view from the inside

 The funniest part, and something Shannon and I still laugh out loud at now, is this: We were having the Tea at a restaurant in a fancy hotel.
 (We didn't realize it was all that fancy until we got there).
 Our rickshaw driver whipped into the hotel and we came to a tire-screeching, belly-laugh inducing, jerking to a halt stop right at the front doors of this nice hotel!
 Not only that, but the motion sensor made the sliding doors open right as we pulled up so our presence to those inside the hotel did not go unnoticed as our cackling billowed into the lobby through the now open doors.
 All heads turned in our direction.